ilkatel/liquidStaking_audit/README.md

 > _Contains 692 lines of code including comments and spaces_

 A contract similar in concept to NDistributor, but tracks the balances of DNT tokens from users who own NFT as well as their commissions and fees. <br>
+* __ArthswapAdapter.sol__
+> _Contains 429 lines of code including comments and spaces_

+The adapter contract is used to interact with Algem partners.
+Through it, the user can use his funds to earn additional income by selecting the application.
+After the user transfers funds and tokens to the adapter, they are sent to the partner's contract and start generating income, which is recorded on the balance of the adapter.
+The adapter monitors the user's balances and, upon request, withdraws the user's funds and their rewards.
+The adapter concept was introduced to improve the reliability of the Algem application and eliminate some vulnerabilities. <br>
 * __AdaptersDistributor.sol__
 > _Contains 96 lines of code including comments and spaces_

 A simple contract to keep track of the user's balances in adapters in each era.
-After that, the total balance in all adapters is updated for the user in the LiquidStaking contract in the "AdaptersUtility" utility <br>
+After that, the total balance in all adapters is updated for the user in the LiquidStaking contract in the "AdaptersUtility" utility. <br>
 * __NASTR.sol__
 > _Contains 156 lines of code including comments and spaces_